WebFiori/docs/class-response.md

 In simple terms, [HTTP Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) are small piece of text which is set by the server for session management, personalizing content or tracking.
 Cookies are set by sending HTTP header [`set-cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).
 At minimum, a cookie must have a name and value.

-Cookies have multiple attributs that must be set on order to have it valide like duration, path and others.
+Cookies have multiple attributes that must be set on order to have it valid like duration, path and others.
 Cookies in WebFiori are represented by the class [`HttpCookie`](https://webfiori.com/docs/webfiori/http/HttpCookie)

 In order to send a new cookie, an object of type [`HttpCookie`](https://webfiori.com/docs/webfiori/http/HttpCookie) is created and then added to the response using the method [`Response::addCookie(HttpCookie)`](https://webfiori.com/docs/webfiori/http/Response#addCookie) as follows: